Blog Roll

 I hope to see you tonight at Cary Alliance Church 7:00 PM – 8:30 PM as we begin an exciting journey through biblical Greek Grammar.
 Tonight we will learn the Greek alphabet, punctuation, accents, and pronunciation.
 If you can’t be … Continue reading

-Posted in Greek Resources, Teaching, Greek
+Posted in Greek, Greek Resources, Teaching

 3 Comments